On Characteristics of the Range of Integral Operators: Introduction

 $\mu_2$-almost everywhere. \item There exists a second countable topology $\cT$ on $\Omega_2$ with Borel $\sigma$-algebra $\cB(\cT) \subseteq \Sigma_2$ such that $Tf$ has a lower semi-continuous representative with values in $[0,\infty]$ for every $f\in L^p(\Omega_1,\Sigma_1,\mu_1)_+$. \end{enumerate} \end{theorem_no_number}

 We emphasize that both implications in the theorem appear to be new.
-Note that the lower semi-continuous representatives of $Tf$ in~(ii) need not be uniquely determined in general, and that~(ii) does not assert that they can be chosen in a linear way.
-This distinguishes our implication ``(ii) $\Rightarrow$ (i)'' from a similarly looking but technically quite different implication in \cite[Cor~1.7]{jacob2006}: as can be seen in the proof, \cite[Cor~1.7]{jacob2006} assumes that the lower semi-continuous representatives of $Tf$ do not only exist, but can be chosen to depend linearly on $f$, which essentially means that the operator $T$ has a lifting that maps into the space of measurable functions.
+Note that the lower semi-continuous representatives of $Tf$ in (ii) need not be uniquely determined in general and that (ii) does not assert that they can be chosen in a linear way.
+This distinguishes our implication ``(ii) $\Rightarrow$ (i)'' from a similarly looking but technically quite different implication in \cite[Cor~1.7]{jacob2006}: as can be seen in the proof, \cite[Cor~1.7]{jacob2006} assumes that the lower semi-continuous representatives of $Tf$ do not only exist but can be chosen to depend linearly on $f$, which essentially means that the operator $T$ has a lifting that maps into the space of measurable functions.

-It is worth noting that for every (arbitrarily non-regular) function $g\in L^p$ and each $h\in L^q$, where $p^{-1}+q^{-1}=1$, the rank-one operator $h\otimes g$, given by $f\mapsto \applied{h}{f}g$, is obviously an integral operator on $L^p$.
-This is why, at a first sight, it seems hopeless to give a universal regularization property for general integral operators.
-The reason is that integral operators -- as a purely measure theoretical construct -- do not regard any given topology.
+It is worth noting that for every (arbitrarily non-regular) function $g\in L^p$ and each $h\in L^q$, where $p^{-1}+q^{-1}=1$, the rank-one operator $h\otimes g$, given by $f\mapsto \applied{h}{f}g$, is obviously a kernel operator on $L^p$.
+This is why, at a first sight, it seems hopeless to give a universal regularization property for general kernel operators: they are purely measure theoretical constructs and thus do not regard any given topology.
 Instead, one has to choose a topology in dependence of the operator in order to obtain the equivalence.

-The result is a special case of the following characterization of kernel operators on general Banach lattices, which we prove as Theorem \ref{thm:kernel-characterization}.
-As recalled in Section~\ref{sec:preliminaries}, \emph{kernel operators} are an abstract version of integral operators in the setting of general Banach lattices.
+The result can be derived from the following characterization of kernel operators on general Banach lattices, that we prove as Theorem~\ref{thm:kernel-characterization}.
+The general definition of \emph{kernel operators} on Banach lattices and its relation to integral kernels on $L^p$-spaces is recalled in Section~\ref{sec:preliminaries}.

-\begin{theorem_no_number} Let $E$ be a separable Banach lattice with order continuous norm and let $F$ be an order complete Banach lattice such that $F'$ contains an order continuous strictly positive functional.
-Then a positive linear operator $T\colon E\to F$ is a kernel operator if and only if there exists an at most countable set $U\subseteq F_+$ such that
+\begin{theorem_no_number} Let $E$ be a Banach lattice with order continuous norm such that $E_+$ contains a quasi-interior point.
+Let $F$ be an order complete Banach lattice such that $F'$ contains an order continuous strictly positive functional.
+Then a positive linear operator $T\colon E\to F$ is a kernel operator if and only if there exists an at most countable set $H\subseteq F_+$ such that

 for all $x\in E_+$. \end{theorem_no_number}